Bier2004/common-commands-in-Linux/README.md

 ## Purpose of the experiment
 + Be familiar with the use of VirtualBox virtual machines.

-+ Be familiar with the Ubuntu operating system。
++ Be familiar with the Ubuntu operating system.

 + Master the commonly used Linux commands.
 ## Experimental equipment
-+ Hardware:PC machine
++ Hardware:PC machine.

 + Software:VietualBox virtual machine and Ubuntu operating system.
 ## Experiment pre-study requirements